-World building tips often focus on fantastical genres such as fantasy and sci-fi because they entail creating worlds wholly other to our own.
-Yet it’s important to create immersive, interesting and credible setting, whatever your genre.
-To create an entire fictional world, one to rival Westeros, Hogwarts (or Dickens’ London), read these world building tips and cautions:
+World building tips often focus on fantastical genres such as fantasy and sci-fi, because they involve creating worlds different to our own.
+It’s important to create immersive, interesting and believable settings, whatever your genre.
+To build a detailed world, one to rival Westeros, Hogwarts (or Dickens’ London), use these world building tips:

-1: Make a checklist of world building details you want to include
+Create a summary of crucial world building details

-We believe in our favourite authors’ invented worlds because there is enough detail and specificity to make them real.
-Legions of younger and older readers fell in love with Rowling’s Hogwarts, for example, because (in part) they could imagine her setting to its edges.
-Readers could picture the castle from the long tables and floating candles of its dining hall to its outer, more dangerous limits.
-The nearby ‘Forbidden Forest’, for example, or the menacing vegetation and grounds feature that is the unpredictable, thrashing ‘Whomping Willow’.
+Legions of younger and older readers fell in love with Rowling’s Hogwarts, for example, because they could imagine her setting to its borders.
+From the castle’s dining hall with its long tables and floating candles to its outer, more dangerous limits.
+The nearby ‘Forbidden Forest’, for example, or the menacing vegetation and grounds where characters fear the wild, flailing tree Rowling names the ‘Whomping Willow’.

 Great fictional worlds, like this one, have contrasts, details, atmospheres.
 The vaults of Rowling’s crypt-like bank, Gringotts, for example, have a different tone and mood to her student-filled castle.

-Make a checklist of details you want to include in your novel’s world, whether you’re evoking a magical setting like Hogwarts or a real one like modern-day Paris, this will create the scope of your setting.
+Create a summary of details you want to include in your novel’s world.
+Whether you’re evoking a magical setting like Hogwarts or a real one like modern-day Paris, this will create the scope of your setting.

 - The peoples/demographics that inhabit your world (is everyone human?
 Are there tensions between groups?
 If yes, why?)

-- The social and cultural features of your world (for example, Rowling gives her wizard community shared sporting events (The Quidditch World Cup) and other shared cultural and social landmarks, such as commonly-known wizard history)
+- The social and cultural features of your world (for example, Rowling gives her wizard community shared sporting events (The Quidditch World Cup) and other shared cultural and social landmarks

 World building tips often stick to making your world believable.
-Yet believable is not the same as homogeneous or ‘samey’.
-Every world (including our own) has contrasts, too.
+Yet believable is not the same as uniform.
+Every world (including our own) has surprising differences from place to place.
 There are many cities where rich and poor live in radically different circumstances, separated by only a highway, for example.

 Think about the contrasts you might create in your fictional world.
-What contrasts would serve your narrative?
-Take an imaginary novel about a young girl who opposes an authoritarian government, for example.
-The side of the highway she comes from will determine, to some extent, her means for struggle and resistance, her backstory.
+What contrasts would serve your story?
+Imagine a novel about a young girl who fights an authoritarian government, for example.
+The side of the highway she comes from will determine, to some extent, what tools she has to arm her resistance.
+Setting shapes our backstories.

-Tolkien’s Middle-earth, the setting of The Hobbit as well as his The Lord of the Rings books, gives us examples of how effective contrast is in world building.
+Tolkien’s Middle-earth gives us many examples of how effective contrast is in world building.
 The Hobbits’ homeland, the Shire, is a world of local homeliness.
-Compare this to Tolkien’s un-homely Mordor, where sulfurous pits and jagged peaks threaten unwary travelers.
+Compare this to Tolkien’s un-homely Mordor, the villain’s base.
+Here, sulfurous pits and jagged peaks threaten travelers.

-The contrasts in Tolkien’s world create additional obstacles for characters as they progress from the ‘safe zone’ of the Shire to Mordor.
-The closer they get to Mordor’s corrupt world, the more corruptible members of Frodo and Gandalf’s party become, too, resulting in small betrayals.
+The contrasts in Tolkien’s world create additional obstacles for characters.
+The closer they get to Mordor’s corrupt heartland, the more corruptible members of Frodo and Gandalf’s party become, too, resulting in small betrayals.
 Setting actively shapes characters’ behaviour along with tone and mood.

-Contrasting zones in world building thus serve useful dramatic purposes, whatever your genre.
+Contrasting zones in world building is thus useful, whatever your genre.
 In a romance novel, for example, lovers on an exotic vacation might find an idyllic world that helps them bond, away from the city’s chaos.
 Alternatively, they might have a holiday from hell.
 Neither speaks the local language, and everything goes wrong.
-In this version, their humour and mutual reliance could have the same bonding effect.
-Or the situation could add tension, driving their relationship to a rocky place.

-As you build your world, think how you can make its contrasts impact on the development of your characters and their relationships.
+As you build your world, think how you can make your settings active players in characters options, choices, goals and fears.

 When you brainstorm names for places in your world building, think about:

 - Purpose: What is purpose of this setting?
 For example, Rowling calls the magical London high street in the Harry Potter books ‘Diagon Alley’.
 This echoes with ‘diagonally’.
-It’s a good name for a street that exists just slant to the average ‘muggle’ (non magical person’s) world.
+It’s a good name for a street that exists just slant to our world, just beyond our non-magical awareness.

 5: Use the senses to show your world through characters’ eyes

-One way to bring your fictional world to life and ensure that readers connect with it and imagine it clearly is to use sense description.
+One way to bring your fictional world to life is to use sense description.
 Simply describing what a character sees, to start with, can bring a larger setting to life.

-Take, for example, David Mitchell’s protagonist Eiji Miyake, in his 2001 novel Number9dream (which was nominated for the Booker Prize).
+Take, for example, David Mitchell’s protagonist Eiji Miyake, in his 2001 novel Number9dream.
 The character is a boy who comes to Tokyo to search for his father.
 Here, Mitchell’s protagonist describes the view from a local Cafe, and the broader Tokyo cityscape:

 ‘Tokyo is so up close you cannot always see it.
 No distances.
 Everything is over your head – dentists, kindergartens, dance studios.
 Even the roads and walkways are up on murky stilts.
 Venice with the water drained away.’